polyaxon/polyaxon/site/docs/resources/machine-learning-personas.md

 ### Devops

 Our tool is simple to deploy and we have several documentation resources to scale and configure the platform.
-We have features that gives visibility about who access what and when for auditing and security.
+We have features that give visibility about who accesses what and when for auditing and security.

 We are developing more features to enable better monitoring of the cluster resources for the core components and scheduled jobs.